 When did you last feel empowered?
-I.e. in your power?
-And was this an experience given to you by someone else or did you give it to yourself?
+Meaning: “in your power?”
+And was this an experience given to you by someone else, or did you, perhaps, give it to yourself?

 Without people reaching this core belief of being capable and worthy, any acts to empower them will most likely be futile.
 Because if you really believe you are powerless, what is there to empower?

 According to the dictionary, this is what empowerment means:

 But I’d like to add this:

 3. the authority or power one believes one has to be able to act in line with who they wish to be and what they wish to experience or accomplish.

 Because without that core belief even the most ideal outer circumstances won’t enable you to be, do or have anything of your own choosing.

 What do you belief to be true about you?